scomup/EasyGaussianSplatting/docs/backward.md

 # The Backward Process of 3D Gaussian Splatting

-This document describes the **backward process** of 3D Gaussian Splatting, which involves training 3D Gaussians using a given 2D image.
+This document describes the **backward process** of 3D Gaussian Splatting, which involves training 3D Gaussians using a set of given 2D images.
 The training process can generally be treated as an optimization problem, aiming to find a set of parameters that minimize an overall loss function $\mathcal{L}$ (or objective function).
 $$
 \underset{x}{\textrm{argmin}} \quad \mathcal{L} = \mathcal{L}(\gamma, \gamma_{gt}) \\\\
 \tag{1}